alperenec/jira-App/README.md

 A task management application inspired by Jira.
 Some people refer to this project as a Shopping List or a To-Do App.
 This project enables users to create, update, view, and delete tasks through an interface.
 It leverages React for the frontend and JSON-server as a backend for development purposes.

+_The main branch contains the version of the project where local storage is not included._

 ---

 ## 📸 Photos from App